alrs/gravity/docs/6.x/storage.md

 practice to mount it under `/var/lib/gravity/openebs/local` before initial cluster installation.

-Alternatively, you can also create another storage class that will use the host volume provisioner like described [OpenEBS documentation](https://docs.openebs.io/docs/next/localpv.html#how-to-use-openebs-local-pvs) and use it in your persistent volume claims instead of the default one.
+Alternatively, you can create another storage class that will use the host volume provisioner as described in [OpenEBS documentation](https://docs.openebs.io/docs/next/localpv.html#how-to-use-openebs-local-pvs) and use it in your persistent volume claims instead of the default one.

 ## Local Provisioner / Block Devices